rhyslwells/Data-Archive/content/standardised/Dash.md

 ---
 aliases:
 category:
 date modified: 1-08-2025
 tags:
   - python
   - frontend
+  - visualization
 ---
 Dash is an open-source framework for building interactive web applications using Python.

-It is particularly well-suited for data visualization and dashboard creation.
+It is particularly well-suited for [[Data Visualisation]] and dashboard creation.

 Dash integrates with popular libraries such as [[Plotly]], Pandas, and NumPy, making it ideal for creating dynamic and interactive visualizations.